sungiant/sdf/README.md

 }
 ```

+### Combining SDFs using CSG

-Algebraic signed distance functions work well with constructive solid geometry techniques as the boolean operators involved can be mapped directly to mathematical operators:
+Signed distance functions are particularly suited to being combined using the principles of constructive solid geometry, this is because the boolean operators involved can be mapped directly to mathematical operators:

 ```
 type SDF = Vector => Double